 NHA's Disaster Animal Response Team (DART) is state and nationally credentialed to assist our sister agencies and neighbors with any animal emergency, including natural disasters, puppy mills and hoarding cases.
 Working alongside the American Red Cross, Office of Emergency Management, HSUS, ASPCA and more, the NHA DART team is comapassionate, knowledgeable and efficient in the care they provide our furry friends, near and far!

-To support our DART efforts, please click here.
+To make a donation and support our DART efforts, please click here.

 - May 2011: NHA's Disaster Response Team Assists Memphis

 - February 2011: The Road to Recovery Leads to NHA